camdowney/neutro/README.md

 ```

 ### uid
 Component functions additionally receive a UID by default.
 These may be used for maintaining unique components, such as by using them in query aggregation.
+Note that the component must mount (render to HTML) before it can be accessed through queries.

 The below code allows a component to query and interact with the HTML it outputs.